Leonidas C. Dyer: Contraband liquor stock

 The New York Curb Exchange (NYCE) on April 10, 1929, had received a letter written by Dyer that demanded he be returned money after he had bought and sold at a loss Canadian whiskey company Hiram Walker stock.
-Dyer contended he did not know that company made liquor, a contraband product in the U.S. during Prohibition and was forced to sell at a loss.
+Dyer contended he did not know that the company made liquor, a contraband product in the U.S. during Prohibition and was forced to sell at a loss.
 He believed Hiram Walker and other company liquor stocks had been sold on the NYCE without acknowledgement that these were whiskey companies.

-Dyer had voted against the Prohibition Eighteenth Amendment, the Volstead Act, the Volstead Act over-riding presidential veto, and the Jones law.
+Dyer had voted against the Prohibition Eighteenth Amendment, the Volstead Act, the Volstead Act overriding presidential veto, and the Jones law.
 These laws authorized federal enforcement and essentially prohibited the sale of liquor in the United States.
 Saint Louis had a large beer-brewing industry, and before Prohibition, Missouri was the second-largest wine-producing state in the country.
 Both industries had been started and developed by German immigrants to the state.
 Prohibition would seriously damage the economies of Dyer's major city and state.

 Terms and voting record

 Dyer served 11 terms in office for Missouri's 12th District.
 During his second term in office, on June 19, 1914, he was suspended from taking his seat in the House of Representatives due to contested voting election returns in 1912 in Missouri's 12th District.
 According to The New York Times, Dyer had nothing to do with the voting fraud.
 The House voted to unseat Dyer, who was active in legislative work, by a 147-to-98 vote.
 During the vote to oust Dyer, 22 Representatives voted "present", rather than give a vote for or against.
 By a 126 to 108 vote to replace Dyer, the House seated a Democrat, Michael J. Gill, who took the oath of office.

 Gill served in the House from June 19, 1914, until March 3, 1915.
 He was defeated by Dyer in the 1914 elections.

-Dyer's voted 1556 times out of 2,035 Congressional roll calls.
+Dyer voted 1,556 times out of 2,035 Congressional roll calls.
 He missed voting 482 times, or 28%, in the Congressional time frame starting on April 5, 1911, and ending on March 1, 1933.
 The two time periods when Dyer missed voting 80% of the time were April–June 1912, and October–December 1922.